Couva: History

-Couva continued to grow in size with the national census recording a figure of 3,572 persons in 1980.
-Historically, the majority of its people have worked on the nearby sugar estates but due to its strategic locations many residents have found employment with the oil refinery at Pointe-a-Pierre, only 13 km (8 mi) away and at the Point Lisas industrial estate located west of the town centre.
+Couva continued to grow in size, with the national census recording a figure of 3,572 persons in 1980.
+Historically, the majority of its people have worked on the nearby sugar estates, but due to its strategic location, many residents have found employment with the oil refinery at Pointe-a-Pierre, only 13 km (8 mi) away and at the Point Lisas industrial estate located west of the town centre.

-Couva was profoundly affected by the closure of Caroni (1975) Ltd. in the early 2000s, particularly its residents who worked on the nearby sugar cane estates and the associated small and medium enterprises which supported this industry.
-Since this period the town has recovered through utilisation of the now open sugar lands for new housing and business initiatives.
-Consequently, while the nearby town of Chaguanas has evolved and expanded significantly to become the de facto administrative and commercial capital of Central Trinidad, Couva's character has changed to become magnet for industrialisation, commercial, sports, health, education, aviation and residential projects.
+Couva was profoundly affected by the closure of Caroni (1975) Ltd. in the early 2000s, particularly its residents who worked on the nearby sugarcane estates and the associated small and medium enterprises that supported this industry.
+Since this period, the town has recovered through use of the now-open sugar lands for new housing and business initiatives.
+Consequently, while the nearby town of Chaguanas has evolved and expanded significantly to become the de facto administrative and commercial capital of central Trinidad, Couva's character has changed to become a magnet for industrialisation, commercial, sports, health, education, aviation, and residential projects.

 Climate

 The climate of Couva is tropical, more specifically tropical monsoon, with a short dry season February to April and a lengthy wet season May to January.
-Temperature varies little between the wet and dry seasons.
+Temperatures vary little between the wet and dry seasons.

 Development and demise of the sugar production industry

-In 1937, there were two major developments which occurred on these sugar lands of Central Trinidad.
-One was the formation of the All Trinidad Sugar Estates Factory Workers Trade Union which for the first time gave representation to many thousands of sugar workers who had revolted in 1935, 1936 and 1937 against slave conditions on the sugar estates.
+In 1937, two major developments occurred on the sugar lands of Central Trinidad.
+One was the formation of the All Trinidad Sugar Estates Factory Workers Trade Union, which for the first time gave representation to many thousands of sugar workers who had revolted in 1935, 1936, and 1937 against slave conditions on the sugar estates.
 Under the leadership of Adrian Cola Rienzi, they transformed the nature of the industry.

-At the same time, Caroni (1937) was created when Tate and Lyle, a British multi-national company bought our Caroni Sugar Estates (Trinidad) Ltd making a conglomerate which included Waterloo on the Western coast and Brechin Castle in Couva.
-By 1940, the landscape of its headquarters Brechin Castle was changed by the construction of the factory and the four cooling ponds at the back as well as major company offices, the dispensary, Sevilla School, Sevilla Club and residences for mainly expatriate senior staff.
+At the same time, Caroni (1937) was created when Tate and Lyle, a British multinational company, bought our Caroni Sugar Estates (Trinidad) Ltd making a conglomerate that included Waterloo on the western coast and Brechin Castle in Couva.
+By 1940, the landscape of its headquarters, Brechin Castle, was changed by the construction of the factory and the four cooling ponds at the back, as well as major company offices, the dispensary, Sevilla School, Sevilla Club, and residences for mainly expatriate senior staff.

 In 1960, Caroni bought out Usine Ste.
 Madeleine factory, which had grown considerably since its founding in 1870.
-In 1975, the state bought the conglomerate, calling it Caroni (1975) Ltd, which continued producing sugar but went into diversification, producing citrus, prawns, large and small ruminants and rice.
+In 1975, the state bought the conglomerate, calling it Caroni (1975) Ltd, which continued producing sugar, but went into diversification, producing citrus, prawns, large and small ruminants, and rice.

 By the end of the 20th century, as oil became increasingly significant, the sugar industry and agriculture generally sank into a low second place until the state closed down Caroni Ltd in 2003, retrenching 9,000 workers directly and a further 35,000 who were indirectly dependent on the industry.
 Consequently, just over 75,000 acre of land became available for other uses.